 Sketching and Architecture are 2 sides of the same coin.
-The sketch itself may look like something Picasso drew in his sleep (Zaha Hadid!), or like a 5 year old’s crayon drawing (Sorry Cesar Pelli).
-But it still stands to be the perfect medium, the first representation of an Architects creativity, imagination and design philosophies, amalgamating to form the initial and raw image of the final product.
+The architectural sketch itself may look like something Picasso drew in his sleep (Zaha Hadid!) or like a 5-year-old’s crayon drawing (Sorry Cesar Pelli).
+But it still stands to be the perfect medium, the first representation of an Architects’ creativity, imagination, and design philosophies, amalgamating to form the initial and raw image of the final product.

 Here are a few sketches of Famous structures, done by the Starchitects themselves.